-The terms "contract", "Contractor" and "Subcontractor" shall also mean, "agreement", "grant", "grant", "grant agreement", "Grantee" and "Subgrantee" respectively.
+The terms "contractor" and "Subcontractor" shall also mean, "agreement", "grant", "grant", "grant agreement", "Grantee" and "Subgrantee" respectively.

-The terms "California Department of Health Care Services", "California Department of Health Services", "Department of Health Care Services", "Department of Health Services", "CDHCS", "DHCS", "CDHS", and "DHS" shall all have the same meaning and refer to the California State agency that is a party to this Agreement.
+The terms "California Department of Health Care Services", "California Department of Health Services", "Department of Health Services", "CDHCS", "DHCS", "CDHS", and "DHS" shall all have the same meaning and refer to the California State agency that is a party to this Agreement.

 This exhibit contains provisions that require strict adherence to various contracting laws and policies.
 Some provisions herein are conditional and only apply if specified conditions exist (i.e., agreement total exceeds a certain amount; agreement is federally funded, etc.).
-The provisions herein apply to this Agreement unless the provisions are removed by reference on the face of this Agreement, the provisions are superseded by an alternate provision appearing elsewhere in this Agreement, or the applicable conditions do not exist.
+The provisions herein apply to this Agreement unless the provisions are removed by reference on the face of this Agreement, the provisions are superseded by an alternate provision appearing elsewhere in this Agreement, of the applicable conditions do not exist.